Jinapor unveils Apiate reconstruction committee

 ▶ Click Here for Full AFCON Coverage ◀

-The government has set up a seven-member committee, chaired by the Deputy Minister for Lands and Natural Resources, Mr. Benito Owusu-Bio to re-build the Apiate community near Bogoso in the Central region.
+Government has set up a seven-member committee, chaired by the Deputy Minister for Lands and Natural Resources, Mr Benito Owusu-Bio to re-build the Appiatse communit near Bogoso in the Central region.

 At a ceremony to inaugurate the committee on Thursday, February 3, 2022, the Minister for Lands and Natural Resources, Samuel A. Jinapor said the unfortunate incident brought to the fore certain challenges.

-He added that government has, therefore, stepped up to the challenge and that he is more than impressed with the progress made in restoring normalcy to Apiate.
+He added that government has, therefore, stepped up to the challenge and that he is more than impressed with progress made in restoring normalcy to Appiatse.

-The Minister stated that he has received positive reports from the field and is confident that the government and allied institutions will work hard to ensure that residents of Apiate enjoy a normal life.
+The Minister stated that he has received positive reports from the field and is confident that the government and allied institutions will work hard to ensure that residents of Appiatse enjoy normal life.

-He disclosed that under the directive of President Nana Addo Dankwa Akufo-Addo the Ministry will ensure that all form of support needed by the victims and the community are provided.
+He disclosed that under the directive of President Akufo-Addo the Ministry will ensure that all form of support needed by the victims and the community are provided.

 He charged the committee to draw up a comprehensive plan that will lead to the complete reconstruction of the community that will serve as the standard for resettlement going forward.